INFORMATION

 than not define organizations and their programs.
 DRA

-has found that these distinctive factors are often overlooked
+found that these distinctive factors are often overlooked

 or under-appreciated within more traditional research;